-Provide 4-6 upscale room offerings with appropriate rate (combine two lodge units into one or build new; may include hot tub).
+Provide 4-6 upscale room offerings with appropriate rate (combine two lodge units into one or build new).
 Build new or remodel some lodge rooms as insulated bunk rooms or minimalist offerings with a kitchenette that can be used year-round.